zulamit/zwallet/content/account/restore.md

 - If you create a new account, the backup is the seed phrase
 - If you restore the account, the backup is the information you provide
 - If you make the account watch-only, the backup is the viewing key

+YWallet will also show you:

+- the secret key: It can be used in wallets that do not support ZIP-32 (Hierarchical Wallets)
+- the viewing key: It allows watch-only accounts.
+Funds cannot be spent from them

 ## Restore